CFAES Give Today

 The Director’s Internal Advisory Committee met September 28 with excellent attendance; a number of topics were discussed.

 Keith Smith acknowledged the excellent Family and Consumer Sciences national meeting.
 He was very proud of our FCS educators and how well the program was put together.
-Information was then shared by each member present and varied from topics such as signature programs, energy development, participation in eXtension conference, Real Money, Real World, diversity calendar, new 4-H family guide coming out, annual conference, Dining with Diabetes, Annie’s Project, new positions being filled, 4-H camps and fairs, to working on the drought, military camp, in-school science enrichment, agronomy schools, beef and sheep schools, and new teams in 4-H. A variety of wonderful programs and activities are going on throughout the state.
+Information was then shared by each member present and varied from topics such as signature programs, energy development, participation in eXtension conference, Real Money, Real World, new 4-H family guide coming out, annual conference, Dining with Diabetes, Annie’s Project, new positions being filled, 4-H camps and fairs, to working on the drought, military camp, in-school science enrichment, agronomy schools, beef and sheep schools, and new teams in 4-H. A variety of wonderful programs and activities are going on throughout the state.

 After the sharing, the group discussed the budget situation for Extension, the new vice president, the upcoming biennial budget process which will require everyone’s help, and the Gordon Gee tours this summer.
 Another topic of discussion was “new models” for Extension organizations throughout the country.
 Good discussion took place and more discussion in the future will result from this dialogue with the internal advisory committee.